njsilbiger/Coding_open_notebook/_posts/2017-01-24-SummaryStats.md

 install.packages('plyr')
 ```

 We will be using data from Piper to learn how to calculate various summary stats.
 Piper is looking at the vertical distribution patterns of different intertidal organisms.
 She has data on the lower and upper range limits of multiple species (tide heights) from 10 transects per site across 14 sites.
-Here is how your .csv file is set-up.
+Here is how her .csv file is set-up.

 ![PiperData]({{ njsilbiger.github.io }}/images/Week3/PiperData.png?raw=true =200x200)